 A RN to BSN track within the bachelor's degree program was initiated during the 1988-1989 academic year.
 This track allows the registered nurses with an Associate Degree or Diploma to receive credit for prior nursing and science courses through a variety of validation procedures.
 Registered Nurses who have graduated from associate degree nursing programs within the past five years may receive a minimum of 60 transfer credits towards the Bachelor of Science in Nursing degree.
 No validation testing is required for articulated students.

 A new undergraduate curriculum began in 1993 and was revised in 2009 to emphasize critical thinking and problem solving, health promotion and prevention, community-based interventions, and reflects the general climate of the evolving health care delivery system.

-The Master of Science in Nursing degree program offers specialty preparation as a family nurse practitioner with opportunities for development as a teacher or administrator.
-A Post-Master's Certificate program was added in 1994.
+The Master of Science in Nursing (MSN) degree program offers specialty preparation as a Family Nurse Practitioner and Nurse Educator.
+The MSN, as a nurse educator track, was re-established in 2011.
+A post-master's certificate program was added in 1994.
 In the graduate program, the theoretical base of nursing practice is expanded and applied as students develop their varied clinical specialties.
 Research skills are stressed and there is both a thesis and a non-thesis option.

-The Division of Nursing has also expanded in the realm of international nursing.
-There has been significant involvement in consultation, instruction and curriculum development in some of the developing African countries.
+The Division of Nursing has expanded in the realm of international nursing.
+There has been significant involvement in consultation, instruction and curriculum development in some of the developing African countries and Caribbean.